The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Acknowledgements

 \section{Acknowledgements}

-Abdalla Latif and the Onderstepoort Veterinary Institute are once again thanked for their generousity in co-funding this research.
-Guy Hendrickx is gratefully acknowledged for donating the two maps of tsetse risk and Andrew Parker once again thanked for the information on puparial durations.
-Other, general information on the iMfolozi--Hluhluwe game reserve was supplied by Ezemvelo K.Z.N.
+Abdalla Latif and the Onderstepoort Veterinary Institute are thanked for their generousity in both facilitating and funding this research.
+Guy Hendrickx is gratefully acknowledged for donating the two maps of tsetse risk and Andrew Parker is thanked for the information on puparial durations.
+Other, general information on the Hluhluwe-iMfolozi game reserve was supplied by Ezemvelo K.Z.N.
 Wildlife and the satellite image was kindly supplied by Marina Faber of Peace Parks Foundation.
 Brian Williams is thanked for taking a general interest in this work and John Hargrove, for sharing his vast knowledge of tsetse.

-This work is obviously a synthesis of the monumental research efforts and pioneering work carried out by the likes of Jackson, Bursell, Phelps, Vale, Rogers, Williams and Hargrove, to name but a few.
-This work is, to a large extent, theirs with the appropriate numerical methods applied.
+This work obviously relies on the monumental research efforts and pioneering work carried out by the cited authors.